llvm/llvm-project/flang/docs/Real16MathSupport.md

 `-DFLANG_RUNTIME_F128_MATH_LIB=libquadmath` CMake option can be used to build `FortranFloat128Math` library that has unresolved references to GCC `libquadmath` library.
-Flang driver built with this option will automatically link `FortranFloat128Math` and `libquadmath` libraries to any Fortran program.
+A Flang driver built with this option will automatically link `FortranFloat128Math` and `libquadmath` libraries to any Fortran program.
 This implies that `libquadmath` library has to be available in the standard library paths, so that linker